vicjomaa/Bicentenary-Heroes/README.md

 ## Build in 🛠️
-* Unity 2019  -VideoGame editor
+* Unity 2017  -VideoGame editor
 * UI - Ilustrator and Photoshop
-* Z-Brush  -3d character

 ## Created by ✒️
 * Critertec S.A.S*
-* UX/UI design: Milton Mahecha, Dave Nieves and Victor Mahecha
-* Sound: Dave Nieves.
-* Character: Valentina Diaz
+* Storytelling and UX: Sebastian Gonima, Nelson Lopez and Juan Murillo
+* Gamification Strategy Rodriguez, Daniel Moreno
+* UI: Natalia Pinzon, Aljandro Garcia and Dailin
-* Programmer : Juan Poveda, Milton Mahecha and Victor Mahecha.
+* Animations and Coding : Milton Mahecha and Victor Mahecha.